rdkcentral/rdk-halif-libdrm/docs/pages/libdrm.md

 ### Quality Control

 - This interface is required to perform static analysis, our preferred tool is Coverity.
-- Open-source copyright validation is required to be performed, e.g.: Black duck, FossID.
 - Have a zero-warning policy with regards to compiling.
-All warnings are required to be treated as errors.
+All warnings are required to be treated as error.
+- Copyright validation is required to be performed, e.g.: Black duck, FossID.
 - Use of memory analysis tools like Valgrind are encouraged, to identify leaks/corruptions.
-- Tests will endeavour to create worst case scenarios to assist investigations.
+- `HAL` Tests will endeavour to create worst case scenarios to assist investigations.
+- Improvements by any party to the testing suite are required to be fed back.

 ### Licensing
 The `HAL` implementation is expected to released under the Apache License 2.0.

 ### Build Requirements
-LibDRM code is downloaded from open source repo and build in platform to generate libdrm.so.
+LibDRM code is downloaded from open source repo and build in platform to generate libdrm.so shared library file.

 ### Variability Management
 Any changes in the `APIs` should be reviewed and approved by the component architects.

 ### Platform or Product Customization
-The DRM module is a critical component of modern graphics drivers, and SoC vendors can customize it in ways to meet the specific requirements of their hardware and software products.
-By customizing the DRM driver, APIs, modesetting, memory management and power management, SoC vendors can ensure that their graphics subsystem provides optimal performance, power efficiency, and feature support for their customers.
+No product customization is expected from SoC vendors from this module.
+Any potential platform specific customization needs to be communicated well in advance to the respective architect team for the purpose of effective planning.

 ## Interface API Documentation
 `API` documentation will be provided by Doxygen which will be generated from the header files.

 ### Theory of operation and key concepts